yusufsezer/326_project/docs/submission_final.md

 ### Team Choice

 The team choice component of our final submission was to notify session owners by email when someone joins their group.
-This did not require any other url mapping or UI view but instead the use of Django’s emailing client and some backend code to send the email at the proper time with the proper text.
+This did not require any other url mapping or UI view but instead the use of Django’s emailing client as well as the Sendgrid API.

 ### Conclusion

-Throughout working on this project, our entire team learned full stack web development using html, bootstrap, django, and other associated technologies.
-We, as a team, learned how to implement and manage user auth and interaction to allow controlled interaction of users and our application.
+Over the course of the project, our entire team learned full stack web development using HTML, Bootstrap, Django, and other associated technologies.
+We, as a team, learned how to implement and manage user authentication and interaction to allow controlled interaction of users and our application.
 In addition to that, we learned to develop software as a team using version control systems such as git.
 Some difficulties we encountered had to do with debugging with limited knowledge of Django and its objects.
 Some things we would have liked to know beforehand would be more about data model design as we ended up implementing ours incorrectly and later forced to change our data model.
-Something else would be knowing more about user authentication, specifically using django’s User model.
-One last thing we would have liked to know was django’s block structure for reuse instead of having to copy and paste.
+Something else would be knowing more about user authentication, specifically using Django’s User model.
+One last thing we would have liked to know was Django’s block structure for reuse instead of having to copy and paste.